Household Hazardous Waste & Electronics Collection – Clean Sweep

 Bayfield County Health will accept your Over The Counter (OTC) medication and prescription medications in a sealed container that you will place into a drop box.
 Sharps must be in an appropriate container as well.

-Please see the Bayfield County Health Department website for accept and non-accepted items.
+Please see the Bayfield County Health Department website for accepted and non-accepted items.

 Businesses, Schools, Farms and Municipalities